 75 Theatre Court

 Prestonsburg, Ky.
 41640

 Jenny Wiley State Resort Park offers a variety of activities for young and the young at heart.
 We have many nature activities that will allow you to learn about snakes, birds of prey, elk, mammals, salamanders, and frogs.
-We also provide many recreational activities and arts and crafts.
+We provide many recreational activities and arts and crafts.
 Jenny Wiley State Resort Park offers 13.5 miles of trails with different levels of difficulty that would allow for a bird walk, wildflower walk, or tree identification walk.
+Elk viewing tours, that allow students to learn about the elk restoration project and get up close to these wonderful animals, provide a unique field trip opportunity.
 All activities offered are for K-12.
-If you would like more information on all the activities we have to offer, please contact the Park Naturalist Trinity Shepherd at 606-889-1790 or 1-800-325-0142 or email at email@example.com.
+Program fees per student vary per activity.
+If you would like more information on all the activities we have to offer, please contact the Park Interpreter Trinity Shepherd at 606-889-1790 or 1-800-325-0142 or email at email@example.com.

 John James Audubon State Park

 John James Audubon State Park offers a wide variety of programs designed to meet the core curriculum requirements for your classroom.
 We offer a unique variety of art and nature programs for schools and groups.
 Our classroom extends to the surrounding woodlands as we interpret nature and art using the background theme of America’s premier artist and naturalist, John James Audubon.
 Special programs may include art reviews, teacher workshops, outreach programs and a low-ropes challenge course (contact staff for challenge course fee).
 Special museum tours are geared to the interest and age of the group.
 Picnic shelters and playgrounds are available for lunch breaks.
 The museum is open daily from March through November.
 Program fees per student vary per activity.
 Contact park interpreter Julie McDonald at 270-826-4424.

 166 Upper Village Drive